make-github-pseudonymous-again/stopdown/README.md

 # :poop: stopdown
 Some genius bankable ideas I hope someone "steals" so the world becomes a better place.
-I do not have time for this BS.
+I do not have time for this.